SanderMertens/ecs-faq/README.md

 - [EntityX](https://github.com/alecthomas/entityx) (C++)
 - [anax](https://github.com/miguelmartin75/anax) (C++)
 - [Reflecs](https://github.com/SanderMertens/reflecs) (C)

+* Note that Unity GameObjects are _not_ ECS.
+See the link for more information.

 ### Where can I find ECS example code?
 This is a page with Entitas examples: